awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-using-mof-file.md

 ### Situations that affect compliance reporting<a name="systems-manager-state-manager-viewing-mof-file-compliance-reporting"></a>

 If the State Manager association fails, then no compliance data is reported\.
 More specifically, if a MOF fails to process, then Systems Manager doesn’t report any compliance items because the associations fails\.
-For example, if Systems Manager attempts to download a MOF from an Amazon S3 bucket that the instance doesn't have permission to access, then the association fails and no compliance data is reported\.
+For example, if Systems Manager attempts to download a MOF from an Amazon S3 bucket that the node doesn't have permission to access, then the association fails and no compliance data is reported\.

 If a resource in a second MOF fails, then Systems Manager *does* report compliance data\.
 For example, if a MOF tries to create a file on a drive that doesn’t exist, then Systems Manager reports compliance because the `AWS-ApplyDSCMofs` document is able to process completely, which means the association successfully runs\.